unxmaal/booterizer/README.md

 ## Pi Image Usage Instructions
 * Extract the compressed image
 * Write it to a 32GB+ SD card using Etcher or something
-* Connect your SGI system via ethernet to your Pi
+* Connect your SGI system via Ethernet to your Pi
 * Boot your Pi
 * Log in with default, pi/raspberry
 ```